manoj-bhaskaran/My-Scripts/docs/guides/git-hooks.md

 ---

-### Legacy Hooks (Post-Commit, Post-Merge)
+### PowerShell Automation Hooks (Post-Commit, Post-Merge)

-These hooks are not managed by pre-commit framework and still use the manual installation:
+These hooks are not managed by pre-commit framework as they handle PowerShell automation and are installed separately:

 #### **post-commit** - Post-Commit Automation